-The Company is subject to the risks related to global lead times, particularly in Europe and Asia, leading to a supply interruption from the Company's suppliers.
+The Company is subject to the risks related to the global pandemic associated with COVID-19, including local, state, federal and other world-wide mandates imposed to reduce the spread of the virus which could interrupt or reduce the number of cataract surgeries, limit access to ambulatory surgery centers, doctors' offices and manufacturing facilities, and the expansion of global lead times, particularly in Europe and Asia, leading to a supply interruption from the Company's suppliers.
 In addition, the Company is currently experiencing inflation and longer lead times and limited availability in its supply chain for certain components and has continued exposure to price and supply risk related to anticipated purchases of certain commodities, materials and products used in its business.